 Get to know your people better and establish an alignment of personal and cultural values within your organization

-About Valpeo Values questionnaire
+About Valpeo Values Orientation

 Valpeo Values questionnaire helps you to get insight into what is important in the life of your people.
 What drives their behavior and what goals do they pursue?
 Are these aligned with your strategy in such a manner that everyone's working towards the same objectives?
 Our questionnaire serves as a guide to identify these motivational drivers and define the desirable values for each role, aligned with your organizational values and culture.
 Values of your people and of your organization are assessed by using the same value framework.
 When the values of all members align with those of the organization, they will act as a catalyst for a common vision and future so you can stay ahead.